pedrofilipefontes/tic-tac-toe/README.md

 $ git init
 ```

-* Use git status and make sure that you have the "Procfile" (written in the **exact** same way) within your documents.
+* Use the ls command and make sure that you have the "Procfile" (written in the **exact** same way) within your documents.
 If not, try checking the .gitignore file or try getting the files from the initial Git repository once more.

 ```
-$ git status
+$ ls
 ```

 * Now simply add and commit your project: